Canal Street station (IRT Broadway–Seventh Avenue Line): Station layout

 This station has two side platforms and four tracks.
-The center tracks are used by the 2 and 3 express trains during daytime hours.
+The station is served by the 1 at all times and by the 2 during late nights; the center express tracks are used by the 2 and 3 trains during daytime hours.
+The station is between Houston Street to the north and Franklin Street to the south.
 The platforms are mildly offset, and although there are no crossovers or crossunders to allow free transfers between directions, there is evidence of a sealed crossunder on both of the platforms.
 Beige I-beam columns run along both platforms, alternating ones having the standard black station name plate with white lettering.

 This underground station is located on the street of the same name, which is the boundary of SoHo and Tribeca.
 Lying within a block of three different pocket parks (St. John's Park, Duane Park, and Cavala Park), the station sits at the entrance to the Holland Tunnel outside of the Tribeca North Historic District.
 Much of the surrounding area is characterized by its historic loft architecture.

 Exits

 Fare control is on platform level for both sides.
 The two northbound street stairs are on the northeast corner of Varick Street and Canal Street, and the two southbound street stairs are on the northwest corner.
 The northeast-corner entrances have been floodproofed.
 At the end of the uptown platform, there was a free zone passageway that had two staircases to Laight and Varick Streets; it was not monitored and was closed down for security reasons.